-Note: After changing any of these settings, you need to restart Weblate.
+Note: After changing any of these settings, you need to restart Weblate - both WSGI and Celery processes.
 In case it is run as mod_wsgi, you need to restart Apache to reload the configuration.

 Please also check Django's documentation for parameters configuring Django itself.